College students use their skills to help fight the pandemic

 “We’re all doing our part, my part includes working at this lab and doing all the things that we need to do so we don’t have to keep dealing with this,” said Ukoefreso.

-The students have put together 100,000 test kits in two months, with plans to hand out twenty thousand more on Monday to USD 259 and Sedgwick County.
+The students have put together 100,000 test kits in two months, with plans to hand out 20,000 more on Monday to USD 259 and Sedgwick County.